 In 1980, McDonald's introduced the Chicken McNugget, which featured crispy chicken served with various dipping sauces.
-Today the fast-food restaurant prides itself for serving all white-meat nuggets.
+Today the fast-food restaurant prides itself for serving all white-meat nuggets as the tastiest appetizer.

 The process of making chicken nuggets first starts with a cut of chicken meat from a whole chicken.
-According to Mcdonald's, this is how they make their McNuggets: the chicken breast meat is added to a grinder, along with chicken skin and seasonings and ground finely.
+According to Mcdonald's, this is how they make their McNuggets: the skinless chicken breast meat is added to a grinder, along with chicken skin and seasonings and ground finely.
 The chicken is then shaped into the four signature shapes: the ball, the bell, the boot, and the bowtie, and then coated in batter and then in a thick tempura batter.
 The nuggets are par-fried and flash-frozen to be fried and enjoyed at McDonald's locations across the globe.

 What is a Chicken Tender?

-Unlike chicken nuggets which are made using a ground mixture of chicken meat, fried chicken tenders and chicken strips are made directly from chicken tenderloins, which are located just beneath the chicken breast.
+Unlike chicken nuggets which are made using a ground mixture of pieces of chicken meat, fried chicken tenders and chicken strips are made directly from chicken tenderloins, which are located just beneath the chicken breast.
 Like nuggets, the chicken is coated in a breading (anything from a buttermilk batter to panko breadcrumbs) and then added to the fryer to cook.

 Are Chicken Nuggets and Chicken Tenders the Same?

 Tom Super, senior vice president of communications for the National Chicken Council, explains it the best: "Chicken nuggets and chicken strips are basically the same thing, just shaped differently.
 Most nuggets and strips are made from white breast meat."
 He also added that the main difference between chicken nuggets and tenders is where the meat comes from.
 "They come from the tenderloin, rather than the breast."
 He added, "And boneless wings aren't really wings without bones in them."

-Grab you honey mustard, bbq or ketchup and order up your chicken, either as nuggets or tenders, just don't get me started on chicken fingers, popcorn chicken or chicken fries.
+Grab your honey mustard, bbq or ketchup and order up your chicken, either as nuggets or tenders, just don't get me started on chicken fingers, popcorn chicken or chicken fries.